OH1KK/KiwiSDR-antenna-switch-extension/README.md

     cd KiwiSDR-antenna-switch-extension
     bash ./ms-s7-web-installer

-Installer copies ant_switch files and place, creates configuration file and recompiles KiwiSDR.
+Installer copies ant_switch files on place, creates configuration file and recompiles KiwiSDR.
 This will take several minutes.
 After compile is finished, KiwiSDR will be restarted.
 After restart ant_switch extension is installed to KiwiSDR.

 ### Configuration